 3. the parent of the student has refused special education services.

-d) If there is no basis for knowledge that the student is a student with a disability prior to taking disciplinary measures against the student, the student may be subjected to the same disciplinary measures as any other nondisabled student who engaged in comparable behaviors.
+d) If there is no basis for knowledge that the student is a student with a disability or a student presumed to have a disability prior to taking disciplinary measures against the student, the student may be subjected to the same disciplinary measures as any other non-disabled student who engaged in comparable behaviors.
 However, if a request for an individual evaluation is made while such non-disabled student is subjected to disciplinary removal, an expedited evaluation shall be conducted and completed in the manner prescribed by applicable federal and state law and regulations.
 Until the expedited evaluation is completed, the non-disabled student who is not a student presumed to have a disability for discipline purposes shall remain in the educational placement determined by the district, which can include suspension.

 4) The District shall provide parents with notice of disciplinary removal no later than the date on which a decision is made to change the placement of a student with a disability to an IAES for either misconduct involving weapons, illegal drugs, controlled substances or serious bodily injury or because maintaining the student in his/her current educational setting poses a risk of harm to the student or others: or a decision is made to impose a suspension or removal that constitutes a disciplinary change in placement.
 The procedural safeguards notice prescribed by the Commissioner shall accompany the notice of disciplinary removal.